 CABE will endeavour to ensure that Members behave in a professional manner and adhere to our rules and regulations.
 Where Members fall short of the standards expected of them, CABE can take appropriate action to ensure the risk of further transgression is minimised.

 CABE only has powers to deal with Member's breaches of the Association's Bye-Laws, and Code of Professional Conduct.

 Once a complaint is made we will investigate it.
 This will include contacting the member, and asking for their views and any evidence they may wish to present., it will also give them the opportunity to respond to any matters that you have raised.

-A report will then be prepared and, where members have acted contrary to the Rules of Professional Conduct, a disciplinary panel may be convened to hear the matter.
+A report will then be prepared and, where members have acted contrary to the Code of Professional Conduct, a disciplinary panel may be convened to hear the matter.

 How will the outcome of the complaint be determined?

 If it is clear that there may be a case to answer then a disciplinary panel made up of members of the Association will review all of the evidence provided and if necessary hold a hearing to determine the appropriate sanction.